mm

 IoT Device and Data Security

 Since connected devices can send large amounts of sensitive data and end users of IoT applications can directly control a device, the security of IoT is a design requirement.
 A secure IoT platform should have security controls at every layer of the solution.
-In addition, IoT solutions must be reliable and continuously adapt their architecture, firmware and software to stay ahead of the changing security landscape.
+In addition, IoT solutions must be reliable and continuously adapt their architecture, firmware, and software to stay ahead of the changing security landscape.

 Specialized Technical Expertise and Experience